Monika Kin Gagnon

 BA, Communication Studies, Concordia

-Canada and the Films of Expo 67 is examining several Canadian films and Pavilions from Expo ’67, including multi-screen Labyrinth, A Place to Stand, Polar Life, The Telephone Pavilion’s Canada 67 made in 360-degree Circlevision (produced by Disney), and The Christian Pavilion’s The Eighth Day.
-The project is a SSHRC-funded collaboration between Concordia and York, with researchers Janine Marchessault, Seth Feldman and Caitlin Fisher.
-We are currently working on a book anthology and exhibition.
+ReImagining Cinema: Film at Expo 67 is examining several Canadian films and Pavilions from Expo ’67, including multi-screen Labyrinth, A Place to Stand, Polar Life, The Telephone Pavilion’s Canada 67 made in 360-degree Circlevision (produced by Disney), and The Christian Pavilion’s The Eighth Day.
+Archiving Future Cinema is a SSHRC-funded collaboration between Concordia and York, with researchers Janine Marchessault, Seth Feldman and Caitlin Fisher.
+Our book was published by McGill-Queen’s University Press in Nov 2014.

 Co-edited with Janine Marchessault.
-Reimagining Cinema: Multiscreen and Split Images at Expo 67.
+ReImagining Cinema: Film at Expo 67.
 Anthology with essays, interviews, and filmmaker portfolios; with Graeme Ferguson, Roman Kroitor, Colin Low and others.
-Book manuscript in progress.
+McGill–Queen’s UP, 2014.

 With Richard Fung, 13 Conversations About Art and Cultural Race Politics.
 Montreal: Artextes Editions, 2002.
 Translated into Territoires et Trajectoires.
 Adapted and translated by Colette Tougas.
 Montreal: Artextes Editions, 2006.